“The dogs bark, but the caravan moves on.”

 While doing well overall, Wells Fargo has been especially successful in the USA-to-Philippines corridor where it is one of the top-5 digital remittance providers despite charging above average margins (try SaveOnSend app for other scenarios):

-So, Wells Fargo, a huge bank, with a high price point, and landing page from 1990s has grown its remittances by more than 10% over the last 2 years.
-During the same period, transfer volumes of remittance specialists like Western Union or MoneyGram have been stagnating.
+So, Wells Fargo, a huge bank, with a high price point, and landing page from 1990s has maintained the same volume of cross-border money transfers for the last 3 years.
 By the way, Wells Fargo’s sub-par digital capabilities are not unique among banks or specific to a remittances service.
 With the exception of JPMorgan Chase which finally updated its digital presence in 2016, ugly visual design and convoluted functionality of digital assets had been a trademark of typical large banks.
 The best illustration of internal bureaucracy and digital incompetence could be a sign-in page of Capital One that requires around 30 separate logins across three client segments and looks like a high-school project:

 As usual, reality is more complex than it seems initially.
 Most payment experts believe that Western Union is a backward dinosaur on its last breath, but it is far from it as we prove in this SaveOnSend article.
 Similarly with banks, a common stereotype is not accurate.
 Some products of some large banks could be better than of well-known Fintech banks: